 This most recent Walsingham Festival held at Coventry Cathedral was one of the best I have ever attended.
 Previously I have only really attended them as a pilgrim or to assist from a Sacristy point-of-view.
 However this time I was given a completely new challenge and told I was looking after the Membership and Shrine Shop stall.
 I love a challenge, so I stepped up to the plate immediately.
-I took Erin, my partner, with me for help and we set out to Coventry with our heads held high and our hearts singing.
+We set out to Coventry with our heads held high and our hearts singing.

 When it came to the day itself it was so lovely and busy and was full of worship, prayer with the cathedral buzzing with life.
 For such a huge building it did not look empty at all; in fact quite the opposite which spoke volumes of the vibrancy of the Anglo-Catholic tradition within the Diocese of Coventry alone.
 The services for the day began after the Image of Our Lady of Walsingham was greeted at the West Door with a 12 noon Mass – at which the Principal Celebrant was The Right Revd Philip North, the Bishop of Burnley and Master of the Guardians.
 A very powerful homily was preached by The Right Revd Christopher Cocksworth, the Lord Bishop of Coventry.
 (Click here to open a PDF of the Bishop’s homily.)